Evaluating Regular Path Queries on Compressed Adjacency Matrices: Experimental Results

 To evaluate complex real-world 2RPQs, we extracted all 2RPQs that were not simple labels, from the code-500 (timeout) sections of the seven intervals of the Wikidata Query Logs~\cite{MalyshevKGGB18}.
 We then normalized variable names and removed disrupting queries: duplicated queries and queries producing more than $10^6$ results for compatibility with Virtuoso.
-The result was $1{,}589$ unique queries.
+The result was $1{,}567$ unique queries.

 We ran the queries in each system with a timeout limit of 60 seconds.
+On the $k^2$-tree representation, we ran the single- and multi-thread versions of our algorithms.
 Table~\ref{tab:statistics} summarizes the space usage and time performance of all the systems.
-Notably, our approach, using $k^2$-trees, yields the most compact structure, requiring only 4.33 bytes per triple (bpt).
-This is less than half the space of the described plain representation of the raw data, and nearly a fourth of the space used by the next smallest representations that support 2RPQs (Ring and our baseline).
-Classical systems use 14--21 times more space than our $k^2$-trees.
-Note also that the $k^2$-tree representation is orders of magnitude faster to build than the others.
+Notably, our $k^2$-tree based approach yields the most compact structure, requiring only 4.33 bytes per triple (bpt).
+This is nearly half the space of the described plain representation of the raw data, and about a fourth of the space used by the next smallest representations that support 2RPQs (Ring and our Baseline).
+Classical systems use 14--22 times more space than our $k^2$-trees.
+Note also that the $k^2$-tree representation is 1--2 orders of magnitude faster to build than the others.

-Our reduced space is paid in terms of time performance.
-Our structure is around 5 times slower than the Ring, on average, and 1.5--2.5 times slower than the classical systems.
-Still, we solve these complex 2RPQs in less than 10 seconds on average.
-Among our matrix-based methods, our structure is 50\% slower than the baseline, which uses 4 times more space.
+This reduced space is paid in terms of time performance.
+Our sequential structure is on average 2.7 times slower than the Ring, 7.9 times slower than the fastest system (Ring$_\text{AB}$), and 1.6 times slower than the fastest classical system (Virtuoso).
+Ring$_\text{AB}$ and Virtuoso stand out for their stability---just one timeout.
+Still, the $k^2$-tree solves those 2RPQs in less than 4 seconds on average, and are competitive with established systems like Blazegraph and Jena.
+The median $k^2$-tree time is 1.7--11.7 times higher than the others.
+Our $k^2$-tree-p does not compete in general with the sequential $k^2$-tree, which is to be expected in principle because the matrices are very sparse in this application.

-On 2RPQs with some constant, our structure is 11.5 times slower than the Ring, and 2.0--2.5 times slower than the classical systems.
-The gap is considerably narrowed, however, on 2RPQs with both variables at the extremes, where our structure is just 25\% slower than the Ring.
-Blazegraph is the fastest system in this case, being around 3 times faster than our structure, yet this comes at the expense of using using 21 times more space.
-Our baseline obtains the best tradeoff for these queries, as it uses 5.5 times less space than Blazegraph and is only 30\% slower.
-Appendix~\ref{sec:queryanalysis} gives a more detailed analysis by query type.

-Figure~\ref{fig:spacetime} displays the space and query time distribution of all the systems.
-It can be seen that the $k^2$-trees and the Ring are the dominant representations in general.
-When it comes to handling the hardest types of 2RPQs (i.e., without constants), the dominant representations are the two matrix-algebra-based solutions we have introduced and Blazegraph.